This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Chile.

-It is permitted as long as the parties agree on it.
-The employer may not unilaterally impose it.
+No. Employer may not unilaterally impose it, but it is permitted as long as the parties agree on it.

 Does an employer have to follow a prescribed procedure to achieve an effective termination of the employment relationship?
 If yes, describe the requirements of that procedure or procedures.

-The employer must communicate the dismissal to the employee by a letter indicating the ground of termination and the reasons of the dismissal.
-The dismissal letter must be delivered to the employee personally or by certified letter to the employee’s domicile indicated in the employment contract.
-A copy to the Labour Inspection must also be sent.
+The employer must communicate to the employee the dismissal by a letter indicating the ground of termination and the reasons of the dismissal.
+The dismissal letter must be delivered to the worker personally or by certified mail to the worker´s domicile indicated in the employment agreement.

 How, if at all, are collective agreements relevant to the termination of employment?

 No. In Chile, employment relationship may only be lawfully terminated for the grounds listed in the Chilean Labour Code.
 Under collective agreements it may only be agreed severances over the statutory amounts or severances paid under legal grounds for termination which do not provide statuory right to severance pay.